darren4102/comp6441-project/content/owasp-top10-list.md

 draft = true
 +++

-# owasp top 10 list
+<p class="text-lg font-bold ">owasp top 10</p>

-here is the list of the top 10 vulnerabilities of websites according to owasp.
+here is the list of the top 10 vulnerabilities of websites according to owasp

 <ul class="pb-4">
     <li><a href="/owasp-top10-list/broken-access-control"> > 01. broken access control</a></li>